docarray/docarray/docs/user_guide/storing/index_elastic.md

 ```

 ## Other Elasticsearch queries

-Besides the vector search, you can also perform other queries supported by Elasticsearch, such as text search, and various filters.
+Besides vector search, you can also perform other queries supported by Elasticsearch, such as text search, and various filters.

 ### Text search

 As in "pure" Elasticsearch, you can use text search directly on the field of type `str`:

 ```python